Angienoelhaverly/Pewlett-Hackard-Analysis/README.md

 #### ERD: Entity Relationship Diagram
 ![EmployeeDB](https://user-images.githubusercontent.com/73972332/104393837-3f91a980-54fa-11eb-9cfe-2aa2adcb2676.png)
 ## Results
 * A total of 90,398 employees are about to retire from the company.
-    ** This represents 30% of the company's total 300,024 employees.
+This represents 30% of the company's total 300,024 employees.
 This is a staggering number of employees who will be retiring soon and definitely confirms that HR needs to put into action immediate strategy to prepare for their replacement.
-    ** This data can be found by viewing the "unique_titles" table in the database or in the exported csv "unique_titles.csv".
+This data can be found by viewing the "unique_titles" table in the database or in the exported csv "unique_titles.csv".
 * The majority of the staff ready to retire are Senior Engineers (33% of total retiring), and Senior Staff (32% of total retiring).
-** This outcome will leave quite a gap in the technical department and high level skill.
+This outcome will leave quite a gap in the technical department and high level skill.
 These positions are also ones that require a higher portion of training, development, and skill.
 The company indeed has a challenge ahead.
-** This data can be found by viewing the "retiring_titles" table in the database or in the exported csv "retiring_titles.csv"
+This data can be found by viewing the "retiring_titles" table in the database or in the exported csv "retiring_titles.csv"
+* The least amount of employees who need replacing include Assistant Engineers and Managers.
+Hopefully this smaller number for Assistant Engineers will provide the company with some wiggle room to quickly train up the Assistant Engineers to become promoted to Senior Engineers.
 * There are 1,549 employees eligible for the mentorship program.
-** In comparison to the total number of employees eligible to retire, this is not a very high percentage.
+In comparison to the total number of employees eligible to retire, this is not a very high percentage.
 Less than 2% in fact.
 However, this is still better than nothing, and at least still a plan to move forward in some level of replacement planning.
-** This data can be found by viewing the "mentorship_eligibility" table in the database or in the exported csv "mentorship_eligibilitys.csv"
+This data can be found by viewing the "mentorship_eligibility" table in the database or in the exported csv "mentorship_eligibilitys.csv"

 ![unique_titles](https://user-images.githubusercontent.com/73972332/104394605-ceeb8c80-54fb-11eb-8755-549b40433061.png)